Barking

 Another method is to label objects and noises that your dog is worried about.
 Create groups of labels (e.g., all people are “neighbors”, all motorized vehicles are “trucks”, etc).
 Every time your dog shows any interest in something they hear, give it a label (“that’s just a truck”), using a happy, sing-song voice and give your dog treats.
 Your dog will begin to think that a truck is a truck is a truck and is nothing to be concerned about.

-With noises, however, you have to keep in mind that there are often other factors, too.
+With noises, however, keep in mind that there are often other factors, too.
 For example, if your dog is afraid of thunderstorms, it may also be the electric charge in the air or the darkening skies that bother your dog.
 You can find out more in our webinar on sensitivity to sound.

 Barking on Walks

 Barking on walks is often a fear reaction.
 By barking aggressively, your dog can scare the other dog (or stranger) away.
-And, as in the other cases, if your dog can practice the behavior, it is more likely to continue.
+And, as with the other cases, if your dog can practice the behavior, it is more likely to continue.
 So, your first line of defense is to turn around, go another way, cross the street, or wait behind a car.

 However, you can also work on changing your dog’s reaction to other dogs.
 Start this process by staying far enough away from the other dog so that your dog notices the other dog but isn’t barking.
 Treat, treat, and treat again, until the other dog is out of view.
 Do not move any closer to the strange dog until your dog is comfortable at that distance.
 If your dog is reacting to the other dog, you’re too close and moved too fast.
 It can be difficult, but also try not to tense up or tighten your hand on the grip.
 Take deep, calming breaths.
 If your dog can feel your anxiety, it will make him feel even more anxious.

-As with Barking at Sounds above, labeling can be used together with this training technique.
+As with “Barking at Sounds” above, labeling can be used together with this training technique.
 Any time you see or hear a dog – whether on television, barking from a house or yard, or on the sidewalk – say “it’s just a dog” and give your dog treats.
 As said earlier, though, make sure your dog is at a distance where he can notice the other dog without reacting.
 Don’t let the other dog approach yours directly.
 Remember to label even those dogs your dog is fine with, so that he associates all dogs with the idea that “it’s just another dog.
 Nothing to worry about”.

 This is a complicated issue, though, so consider taking our (or another) reactive dog class and watch our webinar video on walking your reactive dog.